keppel2/pinn-go/README.md

-_First version of Pinn, in ANTLR and Go._
+_First version of Pinn, in ANTLR and Go.
+Archived, but works as is._

 # Pinn is a computer language that lets you be correct.